 #> than 6 becomes difficult to discriminate

-#> that many have them.
+#> that many of them.

 #> Warning: Removed 2 rows containing missing values or values outside the scale range